evlbon/library/README.md

 + _Disabling antivirus (Windows Defender, etc.) will improve performance._

-+ _iOS development is not supported.In the command line write_

 **In addition, you will need to download our project and save it on your drive**